OfficeDev/Microsoft-Teams-Samples/samples/bot-formatting-cards/csharp/README.md

 ---
 page_type: sample
-description: This sample demonstrates the use of different formatting on cards
+description: This sample shows how to use different formatting on cards.
 products:
 - office-teams
 - office